-A designated liaison person appointed to ensure reporting procedures within the organization are followed.
+A designated liaison person is appointed to ensure reporting procedures within the organization are followed.
 So that child welfare and protection concerns are referred to Tusla.
 Some designated liaison persons will be working in an organization where mandated persons are also employed.

 The Children First Act, 2015, mandated persons have ongoing contact with children and families.
 Because of their qualifications, training, and experience, they are key to protecting children from harm.

 Get free assistance and college assignments from our experts!

 The sample above highlights the legal provisions of child abuse and the protection of persons reporting such abuse.
 Law students, healthcare, well-being, and child care development students can refer to this above-written essay.
 The legal research, legal terms interpretation, studying of Acts are mostly complex tasks that require a high level of proficiency and knowledge.